ray-project/ray/doc/source/tune/_tutorials/tune-60-seconds.rst

 .. tip:: Do not use ``tune.track.log`` within a ``Trainable`` class.

-See the documentation: :ref:`trainable-docs`.
+See the documentation: :ref:`trainable-docs` and :ref:`examples <tune-general-examples>`.

 tune.run
 --------

 Use ``tune.run`` execute hyperparameter tuning using the core Ray APIs.
-This function manages your distributed experiment and provides many features such as logging, checkpointing, and early stopping.
+This function manages your experiment and provides many features such as :ref:`logging <tune-logging>`, :ref:`checkpointing <tune-checkpoint>`, and :ref:`early stopping <tune-stopping>`.

 .. code-block:: python

     # Pass in a Trainable class or function to tune.run.
     tune.run(trainable)

-This function will report status on the command line until all Trials stop:
+This function will report status on the command line until all trials stop (each trial is one instance of a :ref:`Trainable <trainable-docs>`):

 .. code-block:: bash